-- 1. There is no significant difference in the mean ratings of students' perceptions on teachers' frequency in using available ICT facilities to teach economics, based on the nature of school. - 2.
-There is no significant difference in the mean ratings of students' perceptions on the use of ICT facilities in the teaching of economics, based on nature of school.
+- 1. There is no significant difference in the mean ratings of students' perceptions on teachers' frequency in using available ICT facilities to teach economics, based on the nature of the school. - 2.
+There is no significant difference in the mean ratings of students' perceptions on the use of ICT facilities in the teaching of economics, based on the nature of the school.